astrolabsoftware/spark-fits/README.rst

   sbt ++${SCALA_VERSION} coverage test coverageReport

-You should get the result on the screen, plus a details of the coverage at ``target/scala_${SCALA_VERSION}/scoverage-report/index.html``.
+You should get the result on the screen, plus details of the coverage at ``target/scala_${SCALA_VERSION}/scoverage-report/index.html``.

 Building the doc